saidmoglu/word_game_rl/README.md

 #### Initial result
 I can train the agent to get a score of 0.
 In this case, the agent simply moves back and forth between 2 adjacent letters, without ever activating.
 So the agent didn’t learn to make any actual words and scoring points.

-### Follow up
+## Follow up
 Then I tried following:
 1- Negative reward for moving around in inactive state after a while.
 We want the agent to attempt to make words.
 2- Improve board generation: Instead of random letters, pick common letters more often to increase the number of valid words on the board.
 Most such games do this, a fully random board (i.e. uniformly picked letters) has very few possible words.
 3- Add more info to print out such as invalid move count, inactive move count, valid word count etc. to see what is happening in the learning process.

-Result:
+#### Result

 Looking at the printed values, it seems valid word count is increasing very slowly: Out of 10K episodes, only 621 ended due to a valid word.
 The rest has ended due to the step limit, which is 50.
 At this rate the model will have a very hard time learning actual words.

 Essentially, it is very unlikely for actual words to be made by random exploration, thus the model is unable to learn actual words.

 Average score remains negative.
 Penalties mostly come from the invalid words.
-The good this is that the model learns other things pretty well: Doesn’t do invalid actions, doesn’t spend too much time in inactive state, and doesn’t try to create too long words.
+The good thing is that the model learns other stuff pretty well: Doesn’t do invalid actions, doesn’t spend too much time in inactive state, and doesn’t try to create too long words.

-### Follow up
+## Follow up
 I tried using only a subset of letters, so the model doesn’t need to learn a lot of new words.

-Result:
+#### Result

 I restricted the alphabet to 5 letters, ETAIN.
 Watching the gameplay, the model learned a few basic words such as tit, tat, tet, nan etc all made using a back and forth between the vowel and consonant letter.
 They are worth 9 points each.
 The model also learned to make a max length word to get the least possible penalty.

 Setting the alphabet back to the full size, and we get the old behavior back, in fact, valid word count goes down to 0 during training, the model just learns to make the longest possible words to minimize its penalty.